 The Counseling and Development Program includes 60 semester hours of education in each of two program tracks, school counseling and clinical mental health counseling.
 A student enrolls in one of these tracks and pursues a series of required core courses common to all counselors in training, and then specialized in courses specific to the student's chosen program track.
+Our primary format for curriculum delivery is face-to-face while also incorporating hybrid components.
 Elective offerings are chosen in sessions with the faculty advisor as options to advance the career goals, competencies and employability of each student.
 Every student engages in two semesters of field-based internships as the culminating experience of the master's degree.

 Today’s clinical mental health counselor works in collaboration with other helping professionals in a variety of community, service, and private mental health settings.
 The vital combination of coursework and field experiences in the clinical mental health counseling program promotes acquisition of appropriate individual and group counseling skills that focus on helping people address the personal, familial and social issues that interfere with their abilities to lead healthy and productive lives.